torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 Memory buffers residing on huge pages may be used to achieve much larger DAX transaction sizes, but the rules must still be followed, and no transaction will cross a page boundary, even a huge page.
-A major caveat is that Linux on Sparc presents 8Mb as one of the huge page sizes.
+A major caveat is that GNU/Linux on Sparc presents 8Mb as one of the huge page sizes.
 Sparc does not actually provide a 8Mb hardware page size, and this size is synthesized by pasting together two 4Mb pages.
 The reasons for this are historical, and it creates an issue because only